ehmatthes/django-simple-deploy/docs/platformsh_deployments.md

 - Run `platform push`.

 There's a lot more to know about deployement, so see the [Platform.sh documentation](https://docs.platform.sh) and start to get familiar with the parts of it that are relevant to your project.
 The main Python page is [here](https://docs.platform.sh/languages/python.html), and you can see an example Django project configured for deployment [here](https://github.com/platformsh-templates/django4).

+Deleting the project
+---

+If you are just testing the deployment process and you want to destroy the project, you can do so with the `platform project:delete` command.
+You should verify that this command was successful, and that you will not continue to accrue charges.
+You may want to visit the Platform.sh online console and verify that this project no longer exists in your dashboard.